 Feel the trail every step of the way with this ultra-sensitive shoe!

-Given the uber-awesome traction and lightweight design of the Evo Jawz it's a great option for technical trails and soft surfaces.
+Given the uber-awesome traction and lightweight design of the Evo Jawz it's a good option for soft surfaces that aren't too long.
 Take it on your short trail race!
 Since this shoe is not water resistant, it's not great for wet climates, but does a good job for basic river crossings and puddles that you might encounter on your journey.
 It dries quickly and provides exceptional stability whether you're flying over flats or supercharging the steeps.
 The "Jawz" is true to its name…it will bite the trail, and you won't slide back or to the side.
 It also provides a comfortable ride for those with a narrow to regular width foot.
-We'd recommend that you avoid using it on the pavement, as we noticed some of the super malleable lugs actually ripped off when doing so.
+We'd recommend that you avoid using it on the pavement, as we noticed some of the super malleable lugs ripped off when doing so.
+Also, be sure to check out our value section for notes on durability.

 Technical rocky trails?
 No problem.
 This shoe performs well over that and a plethora of other surfaces.
 Use them when the weather gets sloppy or while running over more technical terrain features.

-Selling for a retail price of $130, this is one of the lower value shoes tested.
+Selling for a retail price of $130, this has terrible value.
 While we love its performance, we fear for those with little money to spend on running shoes.
 In our testing period, the Evo Jawz provided to show wear and tear after the first five-mile run!
 The uppers began to shred away.

 A look at the uppers after fifty miles of wear and tear.
 This started to break down at mile 5 into wearing them.
 In addition, a lug came off, and the dye from the shoe stains socks.
 While we really like the performance of this shoe, we aren't thrilled about potential durability issues.

 After another twenty miles, we noticed the toe cap delaminating.
 After another ten miles, we saw the cushioning break down a touch.
 After running on a five-mile pavement stretch, one of the lugs broke off, with most of the lugs measuring one millimeter shorter under 100 miles.
 To top it off, the dye from the shoe bled onto our socks every time we wore them.
 Durability issue?
-We'll leave that up to you to decide.
-That said, buyer beware; we worry that the $130 may not get you far before your socks are stained and the material has broken down.
-That said, there weren't any huge failures of the design — just signs of durability problems.
+Ummm…yes.
+That said, buyer beware; we worry that the $130 may not get you far before your socks are stained and you have to buy a new pair.

 A look at the author's stained socks after wearing the HOKA Evo Jawz.
 This was a regular occurrence, forcing her to choose her least favorite socks to run in.

-This Top Pick for Lightweight Design is our favorite for training runs and race days.
+This shoe stands out for the lightweight design that makes it race ready.
 The uber-sticky lugs provide great traction while the lightweight design makes it feel like you're not running at all!
-Just beware of potential durability issues and don't expect these babies to be waterproof!
+Just beware of durability issues that you will see and don't expect them to be waterproof!

 Enjoying an after-school jaunt in Ridgway, CO.